dflemstr/cargo-feature-aspect/README.md

 enable-tracing = ["foo/enable-tracing"]
 ```

-This command creates and updates such an aspect feature across the crate graph.
+This command creates and updates such a feature aspect across the crate graph.

 Example usages: